Wink-Loving Independent School District

 Wink-Loving Independent School District is a public school district based in Wink, Texas, United States in Winkler County, Texas.
 The district serves students in southern and western Winkler County along with all of Loving County.

-Wink-Loving ISD was established in 1928 and in the following year built a two-story Jr/High School with a mission revival styling designed by the Butler Company of Lubbock, Tx.
-In 1948 WLISD built a Band Hall and Cafeteria (now administrative building).
-In 1959 they built an Elementary School.
-In 1962 WLISD built a gym and pool building.
+Wink-Loving ISD was established in 1928 and in the following year built a two-story Junior/High School with a mission revival styling designed by the Butler Company of Lubbock, Texas.
+In 1948, WLISD built a band hall and cafeteria (now administration building).
+In 1959, the district built an elementary school.
+In 1962, WLISD built a gym and pool building.
 Due to Loving County's school district enrollment falling to two students, it was incorporated with Wink County's school district.
-In 1978 WLISD extended the Elementary School.
-In 1981 added a physical fitness center then 1982 built a new cafeteria and remodeled the old 1948 cafeteria turning it into the administration building.
+In 1978, WLISD extended the elementary school.
+In 1981, the district added a physical fitness center, then in 1982 built a new cafeteria and remodeled the old 1948 cafeteria turning it into the administration building.

 In 2018, the school district was rated "failing" by the Texas Education Agency.
-The same Agency had rated the school district "academically acceptable" in 2009.
+The same agency had rated the school district "academically acceptable" in 2009.

-In November 2018, Superintendent of Schools Scotty Carman and the Wink ISD school board voted 6–1 in favor of demolishing the historic, but decrepit 90-year-old high school building and auditorium addition to make room for future development.
-Demolition began in January 2019.
+In November 2018, Superintendent of Schools Scotty Carman and the Wink ISD school board voted 6–1 in favor of demolishing the historic but decrepit 90-year-old high school building and auditorium addition to make room for future development.
+Demolition was to begin in January 2019.

-In 2020, the school district voted to replace the 1959 Elementary School, 1948 Band Hall, 1948 Administration Building, and the 1982 cafeteria.
+In 2020, the school district voted to replace the 1959 elementary school, 1948 band hall, 1948 administration building, and 1982 cafeteria.
 In August 2021, the new band hall was opened.

-The new Elementary School and Cafeteria opened to the 2022–2023 school year.
-The old Elementary is planned to be demolished after the asbestos is removed and a new admin building and auditorium will be built on the grounds.
+The new elementary school and cafeteria opened for the 2022–2023 school year.
+The old elementary school was planned to be demolished after the asbestos is removed and a new administration building and auditorium were to be built on the grounds.